secureworks/dalton/README.rst

 #. | **When I submit jobs to Suricata Agents with multiple pcaps, the job zipfile
      only has one pcap.
 What's going on?**
    | In read pcap mode, which is how the Suricata and Snort engines process pcaps,
-     Suricata only supports the reading of a single pcap.
-Therefore, to support multiple pcaps in the same Suricata job, the Dalton Controller will combine the pcaps into a single file before making the job available for Agents to grab.
+     older version of Suricata only support the reading of a single pcap.
+Therefore, *for jobs submitted to such older Suricata Agents*, to support multiple pcaps in the same Suricata job, the Dalton Controller will combine the pcaps into a single file before making the job available for Agents to grab.
 By default, the pcap merging is done with `mergecap <https://www.wireshark.org/docs/man-pages/mergecap.html>`__.
+     For more details see `Packet Captures <#Packet-Captures>`__.

 #. | **Can I have more than one Agent with the same engine/version?
 For example, can
      I have multiple Agents running Suricata 4.0.1?**